GuillaumeDnt2/Trivia99/README.md

 ### Start the project

-To start the project, you first need to change the address to which the frontend try to connect.
+To start the project, you first need to change the address of the backend server.
 To do so, you need to go in the `utils` directory (from `frontend`) :

 ```bash
 cd src/utils